 A marketing campaign uses various communication tools to promote and support a consistent message about a business.
 Using more than one communication tool creates a higher probability of reaching the costumer.

 A detailed outline of how a business intends to communicate with its potential customers.
 Marketing is not arbitrary.
 Do something marketing-related only if it is:

 - Makes sense to people with whom you discuss it

-A marketing plan outlines the logic and strategy behind your communications with potential customers.
+A marketing plan outlines the logic and strategy behind communications with potential customers.

-A mature market is a group of existing customers who have purchased your product or service over an extended period of time.
-Signs that you’re in a mature market include:
+A mature market is a group of existing customers who have purchased a product or service over an extended period of time.
+Signs that a business is in a mature market include:

 - Increasingly smaller margins

 - A need to go to new target markets with customized offerings.

 Something a business tries to achieve everyday.
 A mission is not a long-term goal, as the business and its staff should be capable of fulfilling the mission on a regular basis.

 Your Business Glossary –> N